The Edge of Night: ABC

-The move to ABC made The Edge of Night the first serial to change networks.
-(The only other soap to do so being its former CBS stablemate and fellow Procter & Gamble serial Search for Tomorrow, which would move to NBC in 1982, following a dispute with CBS over its 1981 shift from 12:30, where the show had aired since its 1951 premiere, to the 2:30 slot that caused the viewership decline that led to The Edge of Night's initial cancellation by CBS over six years earlier.)
+The move to ABC made The Edge of Night the first serial to change from one broadcast network to another.
+(The only other soap to do so was its former CBS stablemate and fellow Procter & Gamble serial Search for Tomorrow, which moved to NBC in 1982, following a dispute with CBS over its 1981 shift from 12:30, where the show had aired since its 1951 premiere, to the 2:30 slot that caused the viewership decline that led to The Edge of Night's initial cancellation by CBS over six years earlier.)

 Initially, The Edge of Night showed promise when it began airing on ABC.
-ABC aired Edge in the 4:00/3:00 p.m. late-afternoon time slot for in the Eastern and Central Time Zones, and, due to a different scheduling pattern for ABC's West Coast feed, at noon in the Pacific Time Zone.
-At first, the show's overall ratings declined because fewer homes had access to it; this happened because many ABC affiliates had opted for local or syndicated programming at the 4:00/3:00 slot instead of the network feed for many years, and decided not to abandon the practice.
-As a result, in some markets, Edge disappeared after relocating from CBS to ABC.
+ABC aired The Edge of Night in the 4:00/3:00 p.m. late-afternoon time slot in the Eastern and Central Time Zones, and, due to a different scheduling pattern for ABC's West Coast feed, at noon in the Pacific Time Zone.
+At first, the show's overall ratings declined because fewer homes had access to it; this happened because many ABC affiliates had opted to run local or syndicated programming in the 4:00/3:00 slot, instead of the network feed, for many years and decided not to abandon the practice.
+As a result, in some markets, The Edge of Night disappeared after relocating from CBS to ABC.
 In other markets, stations (either a local ABC affiliate or an independent station that picked the show up) taped the program for delayed broadcast in a morning slot.
 Nevertheless, The Edge of Night was typically either first (or a close second) in its timeslot in markets where the local ABC station cleared it at 4:00 p.m.
 (Eastern Time); this was due mainly to the weakness of competing programs on CBS and NBC.
-Somerset, the spinoff to NBC's highly rated Another World, was the only other soap still airing in that timeslot, but never got the ratings that the mother show received from airing one hour earlier; that show ended up being canceled the following year.
+Somerset, the spinoff to NBC's highly rated Another World, was the only other soap still airing in that timeslot but never got the ratings that the mother show received from airing one hour earlier; that show ended up being canceled the following year.
 Furthermore, the show's demographics were significantly better on ABC because the show got its youth and some of its male demographics back; thus, ABC was able to charge higher advertising rates for it than several series with higher audience ratings.